Cap-go/capacitor-social-login/docs/setup_google.md

    - Now, open the terminal.
 Make sure that you are in the `android` folder of your app and run `./gradlew signInReport`
      ![](./assets/term_sign_report.png)

    - Before continuing, I **MUST** warn you.
 The Android SHA1 certificate is beyond painful and I wouldn't wish it on anyone to have to set this up.
 I will assume the simplest scenario of an app that isn't published to Google Play Store and that is only ever used on a local simulator.
-If, however, you have deployed your app to Google Play Store, you **MUST** use the SHA1 from google PLAY console for production releases.
+If, however, you have deployed your app to Google Play Store, you **MUST** use the SHA1 from Google Play console for production releases.
      Finally, it's important to mention that if you mess up, the error will NOT be obvious.
 It may be very difficult to debug.
 If you struggle with the setup, please look at the [Github issues](https://github.com/Cap-go/capacitor-social-login/issues).

-   - The SHA1 certificate fingerprint is crucial for Android app security and authentication.
-Google uses it to verify your app's identity when making API calls.
-This is why:

-     1. It ensures only your app can use your Google API credentials.
-     2. It prevents unauthorized use of your Google services.
-     3. It's required for certain Google APIs, including Google Sign-In.

    - Now, scroll to the top of this command.
 You should see the following.
 Copy the `SHA1`.![](./assets/term_sign_report_res.png)